apcode/tensorflow_fasttext/README.md

 << Still WIP >>

-You can use [Horovod](https://github.com/uber/horovod) to distribute training across multiple GPUs, one one or multiple servers.
+You can use [Horovod](https://github.com/uber/horovod) to distribute training across multiple GPUs, on one or multiple servers.
 See usage section below.

 ## Implemented: